compurat/employee-service/HELP.md

-# Getting Started
+`# Getting Started
 I used a .env file with vars on my local machine to hide the database credentials.
-The .env file is not included in the project. create a .env file in the root of the project with the following content:
+The .env file is not included in the project. create a .env file src/main/docker of the project with the following content:
 DB_USERNAME=<username>
 DB_PASSWORD=<password>